 You will be asked to stay very still and may be given pillows to position yourself more easily to get the required view.
 The Radiologist will either leave the room or stand behind a screen whilst taking the X-rays.
 You may have two or more taken, in varying positions, to allow for a comprehensive view of the injury.

 What are the risks?

-X-Rays are a very low risk procedure, although not as low risk as an MRI scan.
+X-Rays are a very low-risk procedure, although not as low risk as an MRI scan.
 Because of the radiation, there is always a very small chance of developing cancer from excessive exposure to X-rays.
-However, each single X-ray exposes the patient to 20 milliroentgens of radiation.
+However, every single X-ray exposes the patient to 20 milliroentgens of radiation.
 Each year we are exposed to over 100 milliroentgens of radiation, mainly from the sun, so really the risk is minimal.

 An Electrocardiogram (abbreviated to ECG) is a device used to measure the electrical activity of the heart.
 This can be useful in identifying heart problems.

 What is an Electrocardiogram?